bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 suitable for the Seagate Central.

-Note that an alternative approach would be to install gcc and other build tools on the Seagate Central itself however the Seagate Central is orders of magnitude slower than most modern PCs.
-It would mean that compiling something like this project on a Seagate Central could take in the order of an entire day.
+Note that an alternative approach would be to install gcc and other build tools on the Seagate Central itself and perform the process on the Seagate Central however the Seagate Central is an order of magnitude slower than most modern PCs.
+It would mean that compiling something like this project on a Seagate Central could take many hours to complete.

 ### Know how to copy files between your build host and the Seagate Central.
-Ideally you'll know how to transfer files between the build host and the Seagate Central **even if the samba service is not working**.
+Not only should you know how to transfer files to and from your Seagate Central NAS and the build host, ideally you'll know how to transfer files **even if the samba service is not working**.
 I would suggest that if samba is not working to use FTP or SCP which should both still work.

 ### Have ssh access to the Seagate Central.
-You'll need to issue commands on the Seagate Central command line.
+You'll need ssh access to issue commands on the Seagate Central command line.

 If you are especially adept with a soldering iron and have the right equipment then you could get serial console access but this quite difficult